sowmitra-das-sumit/sowmitra-das-sumit.github.io/index.md

 My current interests lie in bridging the gap between the NISQ era and the Fault-Tolerance era of Quantum Computing.
 As such, my specific interests are in the fields of Quantum Error Correction, Mitigation and Hybrid Quantum-Classical Computation.
 I am also interested in developing high-level programming primitives for designing next-generation Quantum Algorithms.

 I teach Quantum Computing courses at BRAC University.
-In the past, I have worked on designing nerual netoworks for image classification tasks.
+In the past, I have also worked on designing (classical :P ) nerual networks for image classification tasks.

 You can find links to all of my activities on the sidebar.